 Every week I use Twitter to share a variety of articles and posts and other interesting things I have seen and read across the web.
 They are then collected here and posted at the end of the week.

-Here are the links from 24-30 November 2013.
+Here are the links from the week of 13-19 July 2014.

 Feel free to comment on any of these items or recommend further articles or posts related to the content above using the space below.